tailscale-dev/deck-tailscale/readme.md

 1. Clone this repo to your Deck.
 2. Run `sudo bash tailscale.sh` to install Tailscale (or update the existing installation).
+3. Run `source /etc/profile.d/tailscale.sh` to put the binaries in your path
-3. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
+4. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
 Scan the code with your phone and authenticate with Tailscale to bring your Deck onto your network.